It may not surprise you that babies are much more than adorable little beings and bundles of joy.

 But it may surprise you that the brain of a baby grows at a phenomenal rate.

-It doubles in volume during the first year and reaches its adult size barely four years later, in kindergarten.
+A babies brain doubles in volume during the first year.
+And reaches its adult size barely four years later, in kindergarten.

-Studies Highlight Babies are Smarter Than you Thought
+Studies Highlight That Babies Are Smarter Than You Thought

-To support this growth and learning, the brain of babies counts about 1,000 trillion synapses (connections between brain cells), twice as much as that of an adult.
+To support this growth and learning, the brain of babies have about 1,000 trillion synapses (which are the connections between the brain cells), twice as much as that of an adult.

-No wonder the new parents and grandparents look at the baby and say, “What can he think?
+No wonder that the new parents and grandparents look at the baby and say, “What can they be thinking?

 Babies Know When to Speak a New Language

 We have long known that the brain of an infants is particularly suited to learning several languages.
 And recent research helps explain how they can do so.